murffious/free-the-vote/README.md

 ### Gold 🏆

-Diamond Sponsors are those who have pledged $100/month or more to RockMyVote. via [OpenCollective](https://opencollective.com/rockmyvote)
+Gold Sponsors are those who have pledged $100/month or more to RockMyVote. via [OpenCollective](https://opencollective.com/rockmyvote)

 ## Changelog